OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

 The TSTool workflow could be performed with the AWS CLI software;
 however, the TSTool workflow streamlines the process.

-Download the TSTool AWS plugin software from the Open Water Foundation [TSTool AWS Plugin downloads page](https://software.openwaterfoundation.org/tstool-aws-plugin/).
+Download the TSTool AWS plugin software (version 1.4.0 or later) from the Open Water Foundation [TSTool AWS Plugin downloads page](https://software.openwaterfoundation.org/tstool-aws-plugin/).
 Follow the instructions on the download page to install.